Updated

-A California labor board complaint is where you complain to a state agency that hears and investigates employment disputes about improper actions by your employer.
-While technically there is not one California agency specifically named “labor board,” there are several state agencies that handle employment grievances.
+A California labor board complaint is where you ask the state to investigate an employment dispute involving improper actions by your employer.
+There are several state agencies that handle employment grievances (though none is specially named “Labor Board”).

 Here are five key things to know about filing a California Labor Board complaint: